- Live and learn alongside their peers;

 2.5 Students are required to wear uniform on those occasions specified by thePrincipal, Director of Living or his Assistant.
 All items of formal uniform must be ready to be worn at anytime.
 At all other times students may dress casually.

-2.6 Long trousers will not be worn to school in terms 1 and 4, unless approved by the Principal or a Director in her absence.
+2.6 Long trousers will not be worn to school in terms 1 and 4, unless approved by the Principal or a Director in his absence.

 2.8 Formal uniform shoes will have a black leather upper and an all black sole.
 They are to be worn only with calf length black dress socks.